Updated: 22 April 2021

 If you would like to find out more information, to book an assessment or to find out the status of your assessment with us, please contact firstname.lastname@example.org or call +44 (0)20 3925 6393.

-We continue to follow Government guidance regarding teaching and are committed to ensuring continued access to learning.
-Whilst this does mean for the start of the February 2021 intake that our campus buildings are temporarily closed, all of our teams are still available and we are continuing to deliver all teaching and support services online to our students.
+We are following the Government’s guidance regarding teaching and are committed to ensuring continued access to learning.
+This means our campus buildings are temporarily closed, however, all of our teams are still available to contact and we are continuing to deliver all teaching and support services online to our students.

 - Offering on-campus teaching opportunities where possible and it is safe and practical, taking in to consideration any social distancing rules